ml5js/ml5-website-v02-docsify/docs/reference/handpose.md

 - **Multiple Hands**: HandPose can detect multiple hands at the same time.

 ## Quick Start
 Run and explore a pre-built example!
-This HandPose example displays 21 hand keypoints that describe the geometry of each hand in real-time from the webcam.
+[This HandPose example](https://editor.p5js.org/ml5/sketches/QGH3dwJ1A) displays 21 hand keypoints that describe the geometry of each hand in real-time from the webcam.

-?> Click `Open in p5.js Web Editor` at the top right corner of the demo widget to see the full code.

 </br>